str1ngth3ory/Bi--and-Tri--direction-A-search/README.md

 > 2. If your start and goal are the same then just return []
 > 3. We will provide some margin of error in grading the size of your 'Explored' set, but it should be close to the results provided by our reference implementation.

+#### Exercise 3: Tridirectional UCS search

+_[20 points]_

+Implement tridirectional search in the naive way: starting from each goal node, perform a uniform-cost search and keep expanding until two of the three searches meet.
+This should be one continuous path that connects all three nodes.

+`tridirectional_search()` should return a path between all three nodes.
+You can return the path in any order.
+Eg.
+(1->2->3 == 3->2->1).
+You may also want to look at the Tri-city search challenge question on Udacity.

+> **Notes**:
+> 1. You need to include start and goal in the path.
+> 2. If any goals are the same then just return [] as the path between them.
+> 3. We will provide some margin of error in grading the size of your 'Explored' set, but it should be close to the
+     results provided by our reference implementation.

+#### Exercise 4: Upgraded Tridirectional search

+_[15 points]_

+This is the heart of the assignment.
+Implement tridirectional search in such a way as to consistently improve on the performance of your previous implementation.
+This means consistently exploring fewer nodes during your search in order to reduce runtime.

+The specifics are up to you, but we have a few suggestions:
+ * Tridirectional A*
+ * choosing landmarks and pre-computing reach values
+ * ATL (A\*, landmarks, and triangle-inequality)
+ * shortcuts (skipping nodes with low reach values)

+`tridirectional_upgraded()` should return a path between all three nodes.

+> **Notes**:
+> 1. You do need to include each goal in the path.
+> 2. If any two goals are the same then just return [] as the path between them
+> 3. We will provide some margin of error in grading the size of your 'Explored' set, but it should be close to the
+     results provided by our reference implementation.

 ### The Race!

 Here's your chance to show us your best stuff.
 This part is mandatory if you want to compete in the race for extra credit.
 Implement `custom_search()` using whatever strategy you like.